Beloth/Ostston-Work/Notes/Next Session.md

 * Taken over one of the better inns
 * Major Tharin lead them
 * About 25 men in total
+* Several mages/apprentices have been sent to set up a teleportation circle.
+Led by Mage Stiren, half-elf male, Wizard.
+  * Won't be ready for a couple of weeks but will allow Archanist Shanirra to teleport people here when required

 #### Major Tharin
 Looks tired, has a fresh wound on his face, just missed his eye.
 Starting to scar over.
 Sitting at a table in the corner nursing a drink.